-- (a) Immediately upon an individual's agreement to voluntarily refrain from practicing or the imposition of a precautionary suspension or restriction, the Medical Director shall assign to another Practitioner with appropriate clinical privileges responsibility for care of the individual's ASF patients, or to otherwise aid in implementing the precautionary suspension, restriction, or agreement to refrain from practicing, as appropriate.
+- (a) Immediately upon an individual's agreement to voluntarily refrain from practicing or the imposition of a precautionary suspension or restriction, the Department Chair or the President of the Medical Staff shall assign to another Practitioner with appropriate clinical privileges responsibility for care of the individual's hospitalized patients, or to otherwise aid in implementing the precautionary suspension, restriction, or agreement to refrain from practicing, as appropriate.
 The assignment shall be effective until the patients are discharged.
-The wishes of the patient shall be considered in the selection of a covering physician but may not always be accommodated. - (b) All Practitioners have a duty to cooperate with the Medical Director or the MECASF in enforcing precautionary suspensions or restrictions or agreements to voluntarily refrain from practicing.
+The wishes of the patient shall be considered in the selection of a covering physician but may not always be accommodated. - (b) All Practitioners have a duty to cooperate with the President of the Medical Staff, the Department Chair, the MEC, the CMO, and the Hospital President in enforcing precautionary suspensions or restrictions or agreements to voluntarily refrain from practicing.